matrix-org/matrix-spec-proposals/proposals/3993-room-takeovers.md

 * Alice and Bob can not lower each other's power level.
 * Charles can not lower Delilah's power level.
-* Delilah can lower everone's power level.
+* Delilah can lower everyone's power level.
 She could demote Alice to allow Bob to take over the room. _(this is the change!)_
   * She could also demote everyone but herself.
 This would decrease the highest power level of the room to 50 which is her own.

 ## Proposal 3 (complex: `takeover_users`)